benben/oftesting/README.md

 rake generate # generate html
 rake deploy   # deploy to gh-pages

-rake update_source    # updates the openFrameworks source specified in config.yml rake prepare_pr[1716] # prepare an extra branch where the specified PR is merged
+rake show_head        # shows current HEAD of the openFrameworks source rake update_source    # updates the openFrameworks source specified in config.yml rake prepare_pr[1716] # prepare an extra branch where the specified PR is merged